 - Substituting the nuts: If you don’t want nuts, you can swap in toasted breadcrumbs (pangrattato) mixed with a bit of lemon zest for crunch.

-- Want to add meat for protein?
-Sliced, cooked chicken breast or steak pairs beautifully with the bold blue cheese flavor.
+- Want to add a meat for protein?
+Sliced, cooked chicken breast or steak pairs beautifully with the bold blue cheese flavor

 Gorgonzola is such a delicious cheese to cook with.
 You should also check out this gourmet Fig and Prosciutto Pizza With Gorgonzola, and Gorgonzola Summer Salad.